PagerTree/pt4-docusaurus/learn/devops/what-is-devops/devops-infrastructure-and-automation.md

 ## Infrastructure as Code (IaC) in DevOps

 Infrastructure as Code (IaC) is a fundamental practice in DevOps, where infrastructure is managed and provisioned through code rather than manual processes.
-[IaC](https://www.paloaltonetworks.com/cyberpedia/what-is-iac) allows infrastructure to be defined in high-level configuration files that can be versioned and treated as any other source code.&#x20;
+[IaC](https://www.paloaltonetworks.com/cyberpedia/what-is-iac) allows infrastructure to be defined in high-level configuration files that can be versioned and treated as any other source code.

 **The benefits of IaC include:**